lr42/gentle/roadmap.md

   of logging to show in the terminal.
 - [ ] Make the program run on start-up/login.
 - [ ] Show a intro wizard on first run.
 Introduce the glow box and allow moving it to wherever the user would like.
-(An idea from Matt.)
+(Introducing the glow box is an idea from Matt.)
 - [ ] Show a tool tip over the glow box which indicates which break this is for.
 Make this optional.
 (From Matt.)
 - [ ] Add a progress bar to the break screens.